Rosa 'Cécile Brünner'

 Rosa 'Cécile Brünner', also known as 'Mlle Cécile Brünner', 'Sweetheart Rose', 'Malteser Rose', or 'Mignon', is a light pink polyantha rose bred in France by Marie Ducher and introduced by her son-in-law, Joseph Pernet-Ducher in 1881.
 Its parents were a double-flowered R. multiflora and a hybrid tea rose, either 'Souvenir d'un Ami' or a seedling of 'Mme de Tartas'.
 It is not clear if the rose was named after the sister (1853–1927) or daughter (b.
 1879) of Ulrich Brunner fils.

 Description

 'Cécile Brünner' has small double flowers, developing from high-centered buds to form pom-poms with a diameter of 2 to 6.5 cm (0.75 in to 2.5 in).
 Their pink colour fades from the outside with age, resulting in pale pink edges with yellow undertones and a deeper pink center.
-The flowers appear abundantly in large clusters throughout the season and are moderately scented.
+The flowers appear abundantly in large clusters throughout the season, have a petal count over 50 and are moderately scented.

-The shrub is short but vigorous, with very few prickles, smooth, mid green leaves, and a height of 60 to 120 cm at an average width of 60 cm.
+The shrub is short but vigorous, with very few prickles, smooth, mid green leaves, and a height of 60 to 120 cm (2 to 4 feet) at an average width of 60 cm (2 feet).
 'Cécile Brünner' tolerates shade and poorer soils, is very disease resistant and winter hardy up to −26 °C (USDA zone 5b).
 'Cécile Brünner' can also be grown as a garden plant or in pots and greenhouses and is available in commerce.